ale94mleon/BindFlow/docs/source/guides/performance/index.md

 To estimate the completion time, we selected the thrombin system, which achieved a mid-range performance of 270 ns/day for the protein--ligand complex using an Nvidia RTX A4000 GPU and 10 CPU cores of and Ryzen Threadripper PRO 3975WX (second row of previous fgure).

-Figure \ref{fig:fep-mmxbsa-avg-time-per-lig} illustrates the average completion time per ligand as a function of the number of computers (or computing nodes).
+The following figure illustrates the average completion time per ligand as a function of the number of computers (or computing nodes).
 MMGBSA was approximately 76 times faster than FEP, completing each ligand in under 0.10 hours on average with just 10 computing nodes, demonstrating its computational efficiency.
 While FEP was more resource-intensive, it scaled efficiently with the number of available computing nodes, achieving an average ligand completion time below the hour with 60 nodes and just 0.29 hours with 200 nodes on the described architecture.

 ```{figure} fep-mmxbsa-avg-time-per-lig.svg
 :alt: Example plot